-Let me make an argument about individualism, rigid egoic boundaries, and hence Jaynesian consciousness.
+Let me make an argument about (hyper-)individualism, rigid egoic boundaries, and hence Jaynesian consciousness (about Julian Jaynes, see other posts).
 But I’ll come at it from a less typical angle.
 I’ve been reading much about diet, nutrition, and health.
 With agriculture, the entire environment in which humans lived was fundamentally transformed, such as the rise of inequality and hierarchy, concentrated wealth and centralized power; not to mention the increase of parasites and diseases from urbanization and close cohabitation with farm animals (The World Around Us).
 We might be able to thank early agricultural societies, as an example, for introducing malaria to the world.

 Maybe more importantly, there are significant links between what we eat and so much else: gut health, hormonal regulation, immune system, and neurocognitive functioning.
 There are multiple pathways, one of which is direct, connecting the gut and the brain (nervous system, immune system, hormonal system, etc).
 The vagus nerve is a recent discovered direct and near instantaneous gut-brain link, a possible explanation for the ‘gut sense’, with the key neurotransmitter glutamate modulating the rate of transmission in synaptic communication between enteroendocrine cells and vagal nerve neurons (Rich Haridy, Fast and hardwired: Gut-brain connection could lead to a “new sense”), and this is implicated in “episodic and spatial working memory” that might assist in the relocation of food sources (Rich Haridy, Researchers reveal how disrupting gut-brain communication may affect learning and memory).
 The gut is sometimes called the second brain because it also has neuronal cells, but in evolutionary terms it is the first brain.
 To demonstrate one example of a connection, many are beginning to refer to Alzheimer’s as type 3 diabetes, and dietary interventions have reversed symptoms in clinical studies.
 Also, gut microbes and ingested parasites have been shown to influence our neurocognition and psychology, even altering personality traits and behavior such as with toxoplasma gondii.
 (For more discussion, see Fasting, Calorie Restriction, and Ketosis.)